r-keegan/synoptic-project/ReadME.md

 In the root directory run the command in terminal: `ginkgo -r`

-To quick start the application, there is a prebuilt binary titled main that can be run:
+To quick start the application, in the terminal:

 `go run main.go`